yajnab/arkos4clone/README.md

+# I’ve been a little exhausted lately, so I’m pausing updates for a while.
+Every ending is just a new beginning.

 # (d)ArkOS 4.4 Kernel Support for Unsupported Devices

 Bringing **(d)ArkOS 4.4 kernel** support to unsupported devices.
 Contributions via PRs are always welcome.